The Book of Mormon (musical): Development

 During the summer of 2003, Parker and Stone flew to New York City to discuss the script of their new film, Team America: World Police, with friend and producer Scott Rudin (who also produced South Park: Bigger, Longer & Uncut).
-Rudin advised the duo to see the musical Avenue Q on Broadway, finding the cast of marionettes in Team America similar to the puppets of Avenue Q. Parker and Stone went to see the production during that summer and the writer-composers of Avenue Q, Lopez and Jeff Marx, noticed them in the audience and introduced themselves.
-Lopez revealed that South Park: Bigger, Longer & Uncut was highly influential in the creation of Avenue Q. The quartet went for drinks afterwards, and soon found that each camp wanted to write something involving Joseph Smith.
+Rudin advised the duo to see the musical Avenue Q on Broadway, finding the cast of marionettes in Team America similar to the puppets of Avenue Q. Parker and Stone went to see the production during that summer and the writer-composers of Avenue Q, Robert Lopez and Jeff Marx, noticed them in the audience and introduced themselves.
+Lopez revealed that South Park: Bigger, Longer & Uncut was highly influential in the creation of Avenue Q. The quartet went for drinks afterwards and soon found that each camp wanted to write something involving Joseph Smith.
 The four began working out details nearly immediately, with the idea to create a modern story formulated early on.
-For research purposes, the quartet took a road trip to Salt Lake City where they "interviewed a bunch of missionaries—or ex-missionaries."
+For research purposes, the quartet took a road trip to Salt Lake City, where they "interviewed a bunch of missionaries—or ex-missionaries."
 They had to work around Parker and Stone's South Park schedule.

-In 2006, Parker and Stone flew to London where they spent three weeks with Lopez, who was working on the West End production of Avenue Q. There, the three wrote "four or five songs" and came up with the basic idea of the story.
+In 2006, Parker and Stone flew to London, where they spent three weeks with Lopez, who was working on the West End production of Avenue Q. There, the three wrote "four or five songs" and came up with the basic idea of the story.
 After an argument between Parker and Marx, who felt he was not getting enough creative control, Marx was separated from the project.
 For the next few years, the remaining trio met frequently to develop what they initially called The Book of Mormon: The Musical of the Church of Jesus Christ of Latter-day Saints.
 "There was a lot of hopping back and forth between L.A. and New York," Parker recalled.

 Song alterations

 Numerous changes were disclosed between the original script and the final production.
 A song named "Family Home Evening", which was in early workshops of the show, was cut.
 The warlord in Uganda was called General Kony in previews but this was changed to General Butt Fucking Naked.
 The song "The Bible Is A Trilogy" went through a major rewrite to become "All-American Prophet".
-The earlier version was based around how the third movie in movie trilogies is always the best one and sums up everything; which led to a recurring Matrix joke where a Ugandan man said "I thought the third Matrix was the worst one" which later changed to "I have maggots in my scrotum" in the rewritten version.
+The earlier version was based on how the third movie in movie trilogies is always the best one and sums up everything, which led to a recurring Matrix joke where a Ugandan man said, "I thought the third Matrix was the worst one," which later changed to "I have maggots in my scrotum" in the rewritten version.
 The song "Spooky Mormon Hell Dream" was originally called "H-E Double Hockey Sticks".